12 Best Hikes in Oahu Hawaii-Map Included

 4. Koko Crater

-Koko crater used to be a volcano that housed a railroad.
+Koko Crater used to be a volcano that housed a railroad.
 In fact, the leftover railroad ties make up the trail to the top of this crater.
 Some of the ties are missing, but as of today, there are approximately 800 ties left.

 The elevation to the top of Koko crater is 1,208 ft.
 Although this O’ahu trail is a straight shot to the top, it is fairly strenuous.
 You will have 1 mile up the mountain and 1 mile down.
 You won’t get lost on this trail, just follow the railroads.